sps-pelicans/sps-pelicans.github.io/mission.md

 _the fundamental purpose applicable now as well as in the future_

-## Test by Theo - Respose to SPP survey questions of 2020-10-13
+## Test by Theo - Respose to SPS survey questions of 2020-10-13

 Plans that enable the New England boarding school movement to stay alive for the next fifty years.